JonahLargen/Skycamp/README.md

    - **Aspire Dashboard**: Automatically opens in your browser
    - **Web Frontend**: Navigate to API service URL from Aspire Dashboard
-   - **API Swagger**: Navigate to API service URL from Aspire Dashboard
+   - **API Swagger**: Navigate to API service URL from Aspire Dashboard, add /swagger to the URL

 ### Usage